Being a Responsible Dog Owner

 Enrol in a training course

 Once you complete this course your Responsible Dog Owner status will take effect in the next registration period.
-This means that if you complete the course between 1 July 2021 and 30 June 2022, you will be eligible for a 10% discount on your registration fee after 1 July 2022.
-Completing the course does not entitle you to a refund of the 10% discount on the registration fee for current period.
+This means that if you complete the course between 1 July 2023 and 30 June 2024, you will be eligible for a $24.00 discount on you registration fee after 1 July 2024.

 Current Responsible Dog Owners

-If you are currently a Responsible Dog Owner you do not need to take part in the training course and will continue enjoy the annual 10% discount on your annual registration fee.
+If you are currently a Responsible Dog Owner you do not need to take part in the responsible dog owner training course and will continue to enjoy the annual $24.00 discount on your annual registration fee.

 To find out if you currently have Responsible Dog Owner status, check your dog registration invoice.